LydiaSevelt/gepetools/README.md

 stoppe.sh:
 ----------

   Cleans up the mess created by startpe.sh

 pe.jsv
 ------

   Job submit verification that translates the node, rpn, ppr syntax to GE native format.
+Also checks if the job fits on the available nodes and does not exceed slot limits (defined statically in the JSV - if the limits change the JSV needs to be updated).

 Installation